OpenWebconcept/openpdd/README.md

 ### Optional plugins

+There are a bunch of optional plugins which you can find at the [Open Webconcept](https://github.com/OpenWebconcept) organization or you can preview an existing installation at this: [master](https://github.com/OpenWebconcept/openpdd/blob/master/) branch.

 ## 🚘 Test drive

 We have included a dockerfile which you can use to quickly test drive the OpenPDD.